-The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO.

-Particulars of all charges to be made for work done, services rendered, or goods supplied shall be agreed annually by the council, notified to the RFO and the RFO shall be responsible for the collection of all income and accounts due to the council.
+- 6.1 The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 6.2 Particulars of all charges to be made for work done, services rendered, or goods supplied shall be agreed annually by the council, notified to the RFO and the RFO shall be responsible for the collection of all income and accounts due to the council.

-Loans and Investments
+7 Loans and Investments

-All loans and investments will be negotiated in the name of the Council and will be set for a period approved by the Council.

-All borrowings will be in the name of the Council and will not be entered into until necessary approvals have been given.
+- 7.1 All loans and investments will be negotiated in the name of the Council and will be set for a period approved by the Council. - 7.2 All borrowings will be in the name of the Council and will not be entered into until necessary approvals have been given.
 Any application will be approved by Council, especially the terms and purpose.
-These terms must be reviewed annually.

-All investments of money under the control of the Council will be in the name of the Council and all certificates or other documents will be retained by the RFO.
+These terms must be reviewed annually. - 7.3 All investments of money under the control of the Council will be in the name of the Council and all certificates or other documents will be retained by the RFO.

-Contracts and Purchase Orders
+8 Contracts and Purchase Orders

-An official order or letter will be issued for all work or service paid for by the Council.
+- 8.1 An official order or letter will be issued for all work or service paid for by the Council.
 All Councillors and officers are responsible for obtaining good value for money at all times.
-An officer placing an order on behalf of the Council will ensure that good value and appropriate terms are obtained for the transaction.

-Orders for values £1,000 to £3,000 require a minimum of two quotations; for values above £3,000, three quotations are required.
+An officer placing an order on behalf of the Council will ensure that good value and appropriate terms are obtained for the transaction. - 8.2 Orders for values £1,000 to £3,000 require a minimum of two quotations; for values above £3,000, three quotations are required.
 Contracts exceeding £25,000 require additional safeguards and will follow Proper Practice and comply with public contracts regulations.
-All estimates will be approved by the Council; while the Council is not obliged to accept the lowest quotation the reasons for accepting the quotation will be recorded.

-Procedures for contracts are laid down as follows:

-1. Every contract shall comply with these financial regulations, and no exceptions shall be made otherwise than in an emergency and with the full approval of the Council members.

-2. For the supply of gas, electricity, water, sewerage, and telephone services;

-3. For specialist services such as are provided by solicitors, accountants, surveyors and planning consultants;

-4. For work to be executed or goods or materials to be supplied which consist of repairs to or parts for existing machinery or equipment or plant;

-5. For work to be executed or goods or materials to be supplied which constitute an extension of an existing contract by the council;

-6. For additional audit work of the external auditor up to an estimated value of £500.00 (in excess of this sum the Clerk and RFO shall act after consultation with the Chairman and Vice-Chairman of the council); and technical assistance to prepare a specification in appropriate cases.
+- 8.3 All estimates will be approved by the Council; while the Council is not obliged to accept the lowest quotation the reasons for accepting the quotation will be recorded. - 8.4 Procedures for contracts are laid down as follows: - 8.4.1 Every contract shall comply with these financial regulations, and no exceptions shall be made otherwise than in an emergency and with the full approval of the Council members. - 8.4.2 For the supply of gas, electricity, water, sewerage, and telephone services; - 8.4.3 For specialist services such as are provided by solicitors, accountants, surveyors and planning consultants; - 8.4.4 For work to be executed or goods or materials to be supplied which consist of repairs to or parts for existing machinery or equipment or plant; - 8.4.5 For work to be executed or goods or materials to be supplied which constitute an extension of an existing contract by the council; - 8.4.6 For additional audit work of the external auditor up to an estimated value of £500.00 (in excess of this sum the Clerk and RFO shall act after consultation with the chair and Vice- chair of the council); and - 8.5 When applications are made to waive financial regulations relating to contracts to enable a price to be negotiated without competition the reason shall be embodied in a recommendation to the council. - 8.6 Such invitation to tender shall state the general nature of the intended contract and the Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases.
 The invitation shall in addition state that tenders must be addressed to the Clerk by post.
 Each tendering firm shall be supplied with a specifically marked envelope in which the tender shall be sealed and remain sealed until the prescribed date for opening tenders for that contract.

-When applications are made to waive financial regulations relating to contracts to enable a price to be negotiated without competition the reason shall be embodied in a recommendation to the council.

-Such invitation to tender shall state the general nature of the intended contract and the Clerk shall obtain the necessary